BetonQuest/BetonQuest/docs/Participate/Process/Code/Writing-JUnit-Tests.md

 ````

 The test should now work as intended because a new anonymous logger is created everytime the `@CustomLog` annotation
 is used.
-All these loggers have a silent parent logger - so there are no visible log messages in the command line
+All these loggers have a silent parent logger - so there are no visible log messages in the command line and the
-- but all messages are passed to the `LogValidator` nevertheless.
-This parent logger also enables a few new features:
+`BetonQuestLoggerService` enables a few new features:

 ### LogValidator